New Zealand Intellectual

 NZIPA has 5 membership categories to which members belong.

-- Fellowship - members who are registered as a patent attorney, and who are resident and entitled to practise in New Zealand, as well as being of good repute.
+- Fellowship - members who are registered as a trans-Tasman patent attorney or Australian trade mark attorney, and who are resident and entitled to practise in New Zealand, as well as being of good repute.

-- Honorary Membership - this is for distinguished individuals, who from their contribution to advancing the objects of the Institute, deserve this high honour.
+- Honorary Membership - this is for distinguished individuals, who from their contribution to advancing the objects of the organisation, deserve this high honour.

 - Student Membership - members who are not qualified as a patent attorney, but who are studying for qualifications as a patent attorney or as an Australian trade mark attorney.